adellej/beans/docs/installation.rst

 .. code-block:: console

-    $ c++ -Ofast -o settle *.c *.cc -lm
+    $ make

 This will create a file called libsettle.so which is a precompiled binary that is used by beans to run settle.
+The makefile may need to be edited depending on your operating system.

 Now that you have compiled settle I recommend you run the test suite to check you have all the required dependencies and the code is operating as expected.
 To do this navigate to beans/ and type: